 We do support all Standard and Custom Fields.

-The following fields are supported when mapping from Salesforce to monday.com: custom fields, id, boolean, string, picklist, multipicklist, textarea, double, address, phone, email, URL, currency, int, date, and datetime.
+The following fields are supported when mapping from Salesforce to monday.com: custom fields, id, boolean, string, picklist, multipicklist, textarea, double, address, phone, email, URL (only text fields and not link fields), currency, int, date, and datetime.

-Additionally, the following fields are supported when mapping from monday.com to Salesforce: custom fields, boolean, string, picklist, multipicklist, textarea, double, address, phone, email, URL, currency, int, date, datetime, and percent.
+Additionally, the following fields are supported when mapping from monday.com to Salesforce: custom fields, boolean, string, picklist, multipicklist, textarea, double, address, phone, email, URL (only text fields and not link fields), currency, int, date, datetime, and percent.

 Why is my connection deactivated?